 As the children have often gone through traumatic experiences before they are placed in Homes, it is very important for them to come to terms with their life, talk about it and get over the pain and the sense of betrayal.
 The worker is expected to provide pastoral care, liaison with schools where children go for education to help children develop positive relationships within the institution and prepare for life after their stay in the Home is over.

 Facilitate adjustment: A social worker can facilitate the adjustment of the child in the home.
 Group can be used to develop a positive attitude in the inmates about the agency.
 The inmate will learn to accept the unavoidable strains of life there and make use of the opportunities available.

-Diagnostic understanding: The social worker observes the individual’s behaviour in a group situation which helps the social worker in getting data about the inmate, understand his present situation and plan the inmate’s future.
+Diagnostic understanding: The social worker observes the individual’s behavior in a group situation which helps the social worker in getting data about the inmate, understand his present situation and plan the inmate’s future

-Treatment process: The social worker assesses the nature of the inmate relationship with others in the group situation.
+Treatment process: The social worker assesses the nature of the inmate's relationship with others in the group situation.
 The value systems that the inmates have are understood and its consequences are known.
-Through the group process the inmates receives feedback about his behaviour and gains insight into his behaviour.
-Greater self-awareness could be the beginning of the treatment for the inmates.
+Through the group process, the inmate receives feedback about his behavior and gains insight into his behavior.
+Greater self-awareness could be the beginning of the treatment for the inmates

 Personality development: The social worker provides opportunities for making choices, self-expression, exhibiting leadership, and participating in activities which in turn could help inmates develop healthier personalities.